Waste & Recycling Information

 613-259-2398 ext 242

-May 23, 2023 - The Household Hazardous Waste Depot will open for the season on Saturday, May 20th, 2023 from 9:00 am - 3:00 pm.
-Hazardous waste collection will only be operating on Saturdays and will run from the Victoria Day weekend until Thanksgiving.
+The Household Hazardous Waste Depot will open for the season on Saturday, May 17th, 2025 at the Middleville Household Hazardous Waste Depot.
+Hazardous waste collection will be operating on Wednesdays and Saturdays and will run from the Victoria Day weekend until October 11th, 2025.

 Please total all of the items you are bringing and a rough estimate of the volume of material.
 You can download a tracking sheet here:Tracking Form - 2023.pdf or e-mail to request a tracking form.